-SUMMARY
+8 SUMMARY

-AutoSched is a powerful capacity planning and scheduling tool that allows manufacturing and process engineers to operate their facilities with greater efficiency.
+AutoSched is a powerful scheduling and capacity planning tool that allows manufacturing and process engineers to operate their facilities with greater efficiency.
 Because it is simulation based, AutoSched supports very detailed models where factory performance and model performance are within a few percentage points.
-This level of accuracy is required by many scheduling applications.

-AutoSched provides an easy to use spreadsheet interface and flexible input file format that facilitate rapid model development.
+AutoSched provides an easy-to-use spreadsheet interface and flexible input file format that facilitate rapid model development.
 The AutoMod language can be used to customize models to achieve a higher level of modeling accuracy.
 The AutoMod foundation also provides 3-D graphics and material handling system constructs.